PRL-PRG/codedj-parasite/README.md

 Parasite is responsible for the implementation & updates to the append only datastore of software repositories.
 This is the fourth version, which hopefully will be final, for some time...

+# Setup

+Install prerequisites.

+> Note this list is not exhaustive as I haven't tried to build on a clean machine, if you do, please add any required packages here too.

+    sudo apt install git libssl-dev

+Then install rust:

+    curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

+After which it is recommended to reboot (a logoff/login should be enough in theory).
+Then build:

+    cargo build --release

+(or omit release for debug build).
+The resulting binaries will be found in `target/release` or `target/debug`.

 ## Code Overview

 Code is in the `src` folder.
 Here is quick description of the files it contains: